philipuriarte/Booklot-Library-Management-System/README.md

 # Other notes:

-  * The steps above won't be needed if a remote repository could be created
+  * The remote SQL Database is still experimental.
+  * Values inside tables are unable to be committed and pulled with this method.